csc510g12/Recipe-Recommender-V2/CONTRIBUTING.md

 2. Clone the repository to your device.

-3. Install required packages in the front end folder by running npm install in the frontend folder.
+3. Install required packages in the frontend folder by running npm install in the frontend folder.

-4. Install required packages in the backend end folder by running npm install in the backend folder.
+4. Install required packages in the backendend folder by running npm install in the backend folder.

 5. Type in "npm start" in the frontend folder and press enter.